-The program in King County is a prosecutorial diversion program, which as of July 2022 is jointly funded by a one-year contract with HCA and a contract with OFMHS.
+The program in King County is a prosecutorial diversion program, which as of July 2023 is jointly funded by its second one-year contract with HCA and a contract with OFMHS.
 This program allows a prosecutor to use their discretion to dismiss a non-serious charge without prejudice if the issue of competency is raised.
 The intent of this program is to divert misdemeanor and low-level felony defendants from incarceration and hospitalization into needed behavioral health treatment.
 In addition to this prosecutorial diversion program in King County, DSHS also contracts for the same services in two other locations: Spokane County and Benton/Franklin Counties (the contractor is Lourdes).

-The programs mentioned above have continued to operate during the pandemic though services have been reduced and modified to incorporate more technology (e.g., Zoom for Healthcare) into meeting with clients.
-The pandemic has resulted in reduced enrollment opportunities for the three DSHS contracted diversion programs.
-All three programs have continued efforts to improve enrollment, within the operational constraints caused by COVID-19, and OFMHS' community liaison and diversion specialist continues to work with each program to reduce barriers to success.
-First-quarter enrollment in the three programs for FY'23 demonstrated significant and encouraging improvement.
-For Q2 FY'23 (Q4 2022), the pace of enrollment in the DSHS contracted diversion programs has slowed as compared to Q1 FY'23, but it remains on pace to meet enrollment expectations for FY'23.
+The programs mentioned above continued to operate through the pandemic though services were reduced and modified to incorporate more technology (e.g., Zoom for Healthcare) into client meetings.
+The pandemic resulted in reduced enrollment opportunities for the three DSHS contracted diversion programs.
+Having emerged from the pandemic, all three programs continue efforts to improve enrollment.
+OFMHS' community liaison and diversion specialist works with each program to reduce barriers to success.
+Fiscal year 2023 first-quarter enrollment in the three programs demonstrated significant and encouraging improvement.
+For Q2 FY'23 (Q4 2022), the pace of enrollment in the DSHS contracted diversion programs slowed as compared to Q1 FY'23, but it remained on pace to meet enrollment expectations for FY'23.
 For Q3 FY'23 (Q1 2023), enrollment remains on pace to meet the annual enrollment expectations for FY'23.
+For Q4 FY'23 (Q2 2023), enrollment picked up in the King County program but performed below expectations in the Spokane County and Benton/Franklin County programs.
+As a result, the DSHS contracted diversion programs missed their 180-client enrollment goal by 2.8 percent or five clients.
+Compared to FY'22, however, the programs showed significant combined enrollment growth of 12.9 percent or 20 clients.

-The twelve diversion programs that had previously been funded through federal court contempt fines from the Trueblood decision have had fine funding withdrawn for FY'23.
+The twelve diversion programs that had previously been funded through federal court contempt fines from the Trueblood decision had fine funding withdrawn for FY'23.
 The federal court informed the programs to locate more sustainable sources of funding.
-Five of the programs found other sources of funding or closed, and seven of the programs received a one-year bridge appropriation from the Legislature.
-Funding for those seven programs is managed by HCA via contract with the seven programs.
-The seven programs that receive state funding through HCA contract are listed below:
+Five of the programs found other sources of funding or closed, and seven of the programs received a one-year bridge appropriation from the Legislature in FY'23.
+The six programs listed below received an additional one-year bridge appropriation for FY'24 and remain under contract with HCA.

-1. Frontier Behavioral Health (Spokane)
+- 1. Frontier Behavioral Health (Spokane) - a.

-- a.
 Co-responder / Designated Crisis Responder services - b.
-Total contract amount: \$614,541 - c.
+Total contract amount: \$647,341 - c.
 Fronter's Co-responder program provides mental health co-responder services to the Spokane City Police Department and coordinates with the Spokane County Jail and Community Court to increase early identification and intervention for Trueblood Class Members and community members with mental health conditions and co-occurring disorders.
-This program also provides in-reach services, certified peer counseling, and connection to additional behavioral health providers.

-2. Comprehensive Healthcare (Yakima)
+This program also provides in-reach services, certified peer counseling, and connection to additional behavioral health providers. - 2.
+Comprehensive Healthcare (Yakima) - a.

-- a.
 Collaborative Diversion program and Intensive Community Support programs - b.
-Total contract amount: \$1,292,645 - c.
+Total contract amount: \$1,451,195 - c.
 Comprehensive's Collaborative Diversion program provides mental health coresponder and designated crisis response services to the Yakima Police Department, Yakima Sheriff's Office, and Union Gap Police.
 The Intensive Community Support program provides case management, behavioral health, and jail re-entry services to former, potential, and current Trueblood Class Members.